stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # Reference

-For more information about the catalogue see Werner et al. (2022) or send me an email (stephane.werner@nottingham.ac.uk).
+For more information about the catalogue see Werner et al. (2022), the file is attached as Werner_2022.pdf.
+You can also send me an email if you prefer (stephane.werner@nottingham.ac.uk).